 One of the most appealing traits of articles on Psychology Today is that many of them are written in the first person (with 'I').
 This helps students of English to really become engrossed in a writer’s personal experiences and true stories.
-On a similar note, check out this page which details how I write my own texts to inspire students.
+On a similar note, read all about how I write my own texts to inspire students.

 I thoroughly believe in the power of directly transferring sentences which contain the pronoun ‘I’ to one’s individual Word-Phrase Table.
 Ideally, these sentences should contain a target word or phrase to learn.
 However, the Word-Phrase Table can still store sentences which are meaningful for a student without a target word or phrase.

-Check out these articles and explore Psychology Today!
+Check out both of these articles and explore Psychology Today!

 5. BBC LEARNING ENGLISH: 6 MINUTE ENGLISH - SHORT AND SHARP BITE-SIZED LEARNING FOR INTERMEDIATE STUDENTS

 BBC 6 Minute English is a long-running series of topical discussion stretching back to 2013.

 Despite the rehearsed nature of the episodes, BBC 6 Minute English offers some useful listening practice and the opportunity to pick up plenty of vocabulary.